 When you close any of your HVAC system’s registers, condensation occurs due to lower surface temperatures in those unused rooms.
-The result is mildew and mold growth, which you’ll likely smell before you spot it.
+The result is mildew and microbial growth growth, which you’ll likely smell before you spot it.

-While mold is a nuisance, it’s typically easy to control in the home.
+While microbial growth is a nuisance, it’s typically easy to control in the home.
 However, when it’s lurking behind air vents inside the ductwork, your only option is to call in the professionals.
 Keeping those air vents open will help things stay nice and dry.
-As a result, you’ll prevent moisture build-up and unhealthy mold spores from plaguing your family.
+As a result, you’ll prevent moisture build-up and unhealthy microbial growth spores from plaguing your family.

 Closing air vents in unused rooms may seem like a no-brainer, but trust the experts.
 You want those vents wide open to allow your HVAC system the freedom to operate freely.
 If you’re already experiencing issues resulting from closed registers, call Woods Comfort Systems at 512-842-5066.
 Our HVAC service technicians will quickly address the problem and repair your system right away.